Rob Hiaasen: Career

-Personal life
+Personal life and death

-In June 1985, Hiaasen married Maria Hiaasen (née Mills), a former journalist and current English teacher at Dulaney High School.
+In June 1985, Hiaasen married Maria Hiaasen (née Mills), a former journalist and English teacher.
 Together, they had three children.
 His older brother, Carl Hiaasen, is an author and journalist, known for writing and publishing Hoot.
 Rob Hiaasen was a resident of Timonium, Maryland.

 On June 28, 2018, Hiaasen was one of five people who were shot and killed during the Capital Gazette shooting.
 It was his wife's birthday.

 Awards

 Hiaasen was a John S. Knight Journalism Fellow at Stanford.